royoelen/hanze-python-qtl-workshop/docs/source/qtl_mapping.rst

 Data loading
 ------------

 We have the files downloaded and we have the QTL mapping tool downloaded.
 Let us store the locations of these files into variables, so that we can reference them more easily.
-Let us also store the result file in a variable
+Let us also store the results in a variables.

-Let us set up the paths and load some data
+So we will set up the paths and load some data.

 .. code-block:: python